mxgmn/WaveFunctionCollapse/README.md

 ```
 dotnet run --configuration Release WaveFunctionCollapse.csproj
 ```
+Generated results are put into the `output` folder.
+Edit `samples.xml` to change model parameters.

 Alternatively, use build instructions from the community for various platforms from the [relevant issue](https://github.com/mxgmn/WaveFunctionCollapse/issues/3).
 Casey Marshall made a [pull request](https://github.com/mxgmn/WaveFunctionCollapse/pull/18) that makes using the program with the command line more convenient and includes snap packaging.

 ## Notable ports, forks and spinoffs